ddooxhuy09/ddooxhuy09/README.md

 # About Me:

 Hello, I'm Huy and this is my Github.
-I am a programmer, and my preferred language is Python.
-Besides that, I also know how to use C and C++.
-Currently, I am studying Information Technology at Posts and Telecommunications Institute of Technology.

 ## Tech Stack: